mantidproject/mantid/dev-docs/source/AbinsImplementation.rst

 The histogram of data sampled in these N bins has N-1 "points", which should be aligned with the corresponding bin centres if plotted as a line.
+In the code this array of frequency coordinates is generally named _freq_points_.

 Broadening
 ----------

-The legacy implementation of broadening uses a Gaussian kernel with a fixed number of points spread over a range scaled to the peak width, set by the *pkt_per_peak* and *fwhm* parameters in ``AbinsParameters.sampling``.
-This method is not recommended, as aliasing occurs when the x-coordinates are not commensurate with the histogram bin.
+Earlier versions of Abins implemented a Gaussian kernel with a fixed number of points spread over a range scaled to the peak width, set by *pkt_per_peak* and *fwhm* parameters in ``AbinsParameters.sampling``.
+This method leads to aliasing when the x-coordinates are not commensurate with the histogram bin.

 .. image:: ../images/gaussian_aliasing.png
     :align: center

-These parameters are retained temporarily in order to allow a comparison with the newer broadening implementations, but will not be used going forwards.
+The safest way to avoid such trouble is for all broadening methods to output onto the regular _freq_points_ grid.
+A number of broadening implementations have been provided in _AbinsModules.Instruments.Broadening_.
+It is up to the Instrument logic to dispatch broadening calls to the requested implementation, and it is up to specific Instruments to select an appropriate scheme for their needs.
+The advanced parameter *AbinsParameters.sampling['broadening_scheme']* is made available so that this can be overruled, but it is up to the Instrument to interpret this information. 'auto' should select an intelligent scheme and inappropriate methods can be forbidden.

 Deprecation plans